How Long Will My First Skydive Take (A Tandem)?

 Do I need to make reservations to make a skydive?

 Reservations aren't required but they are highly recommended as it is the only way to guarantee your slot.
-We require a $50 deposit per person, either a check or money order, or a Discover, Visa, MasterCard or American Express over the phone.
+We require a $75 deposit per person.
+All reservations must be made here.
 You can cancel or change your reservations up to 1 week before your scheduled appointment without losing your deposit.
 (2 week notice is required for groups of 6 or more)

 Can I go solo my first jump?